diggijo/AzureData/README.md

 # OPC Data Visualization

-This project allows you to retrieve data from an OPC server, send it to an Azure Function API, stores it in a blob storage, receives it in Unity via the same API and visualize it in a graph format using Unity.
+This project allows you to retrieve data from an OPC server, send it to an Azure Function API, store it in a blob storage, receive it in Unity via the same API and visualize it in a graph format using Unity.

 ## Features